 The time since death output will keep counting every day until the transmitter is turned off and restarted.
-The mortality pulse rate is set at 80 pulses per minute.
-All outputs are frozen at start of mortality except for days since change of state and battery weeks of life remaining.
+The mortality pulse rate is double pulsing on a 30 pulses per minute time base which will sound very distinctive (beep beep......beep beep).

-It should be noted that death may not necessarily result in zero movement of the transmitter, the carcase can be moved intermittently, presumably by scavengers for a number of days (and in some cases in the region of 2 weeks).
-Consequently mortality cannot be relied upon as a true measure of time since death.
+It should be noted that death may not necessarily result in zero movement of the transmitter, the carcase can be moved intermittently, presumably by scavengers for a number of days (and for kiwi in some cases in the region of 2 weeks).
+Consequently mortality cannot be relied upon as anything more than a guide to the maximum time since death.